derekelkins/ipgcc/README.md

 As an example, there isn't too much novel about it other than its size and some checking code incorporated into it.

+## Future Work

+### Not Future Work

+First, some things that are extremely unlikely to be added.
+This formalism is geared toward binary formats.
+While you technically *can* make a parser for a programming language or whatever with this, there is no benefit to doing that in IPG as compared to other grammar formalisms such as PEG.
+As such, things like being able to specify precedence of operators won't be added.
+Similarly, "good error messages" isn't really a goal, however see the section on [Grammar Debugging Tools](#grammar-debugging-tools).

+### Termination Checker and Other Analyses

+The paper discusses termination checking.
+There are other potential static analyses that could be done.
+One of the benefits of using a grammar formalism is that it is relatively easy to analyze compared to arbitrary code.

+### Grammar Debugging Tools

+I've made some stabs at debugging aids, but I'm not really sure what is useful (except that I wish I implemented the validation earlier).
+Currently, `%instrument` just spits out the result of a successful rule application, but that is mostly useful for indicating that some subparse succeeded and had the values you expect.
+If it doesn't though, it doesn't really help you know why.
+There's also a "debug mode" that, currently, produces a tree-like structure which explains why a parse failed.
+Specifically, it specifies what term failed for each alternative of a rule that failed and the relevant interval.
+This is most useful when the entire parse failed, but many rules always succeed, e.g. `repeat A.id` always succeeds.

+The good-ish news is that a recursive descent parser has a close and straightforward relationship to the grammar, so debugging the generated code with JavaScript debugging tools is a completely reasonable thing to do.

+### More Back-ends

+I don't really have a need for other back-ends, but it would be nice to have others.
+Allocation is more or less unavoidable to represent the collections of attributes, but otherwise it should be fairly straightforward to adapt the JavaScript export to other languages.
+One could also imagine an optimizing version which, for example, inlines rules.

+### Streaming

+The nature of the grammar formalism implies that streaming isn't an option in general.
+You can trivially (and usefully!) have a rule that checks the end of the input as the first thing it does.
+Indeed, this is what the PDF parser in the paper does.
+Nevertheless, the paper suggests as future work of its own, that you could make a static analysis that could determine when an IPG grammar was streamable.

+Possibly you could add a variant of `EOI` called `UNKNOWN` representing the remainder of the input.
+The difference would be that `UNKNOWN` isn't a number, so you can't do arithmetic on it, `UNKNOWN` can never be the start of an interval, and `EOI` is only defined if the end of the interval a rule was applied on was a number, i.e. not `UNKNOWN`.
+The simplest approach would just enforce these checks at runtime.

+### Tail-Call Elimination

+The `repeat` and `repeat-until` story is only necessary because recursion leads to stack overflows.
+This isn't just a problem with the underlying runtime, i.e. this isn't just because JavaScript doesn't guarantee tail-call elimination (though that is also an issue.)
+The issue is two-fold.
+First, there is some work maintaining `A.START` and `A.END` and checking for failure that happens after a rule completes.
+Second, you often do want to do something after what would otherwise be a tail call.
+Most fundamentally, you probably want to assign the result to some attribute.

+Adding notation like `A(a_1, ..., a_n)[l, r].x into y` that is conceptually the
+same as `A(a_1, ..., a_n)[l,r] { y = A.x }` and then using continuation-/destination-passing
+style techniques could probably resolve the issues.
+(At which point we'd run into the issue of the underlying runtime not supporting tail-call elimination.)
+Even for non-tail-calls this is a common pattern, so this notation would be nice.

+### Higher-Order Rules

+You can sort of already do this kind of by accident, but being more deliberate about this may be nice.
+That said, it would be very easy to make the grammar significantly less analyzable this way, so one could imagine this being guarded by a flag.